 Hearing aid prices can vary greatly in Australia.
 Traditional Hearing aids can cost up to AUD$6,500 or even more in some cases.
 Many people aren’t aware that direct to consumer options are now available that are delivering exceptional outcomes for Australians with mild up to severe levels of hearing loss.
-PocketAid’s hearing aids start from as low as AUD$429 and don’t require any appointments.
+PocketAid’s hearing aids start from as low as AUD$429 and don’t require any appointments, offering complete hearing aids that are fully functional and include all necessary features.

 Understanding Hearing Aid Prices in Australia in 2025